dotnet/Scaffolding/src/VS.Web.CG.Mvc/Templates/Identity/ScaffoldingReadme.txt

 Configuration of the Identity related services can be found in the Areas/Identity/IdentityHostingStartup.cs file.

-If your app was previously configured to use Identity, then you should remove the entire call to AddIdentity from your ConfigureServices method.
+If your app was previously configured to use Identity, then you should remove the call to the AddIdentity method from your ConfigureServices method.

 The generated UI requires support for static files.
 To add static files to your app:
 1. Call app.UseStaticFiles() from your Configure method